“Erm… I’ve no idea. No? Yes? What?”

 The headline and tagline accomplish both.

-The headline: ‘Make your businesses sound like a human runs it‘ tells you what they can have if you work with me.
+The headline: ‘Want your business to sound exciting‘ tells you what they can have if you work with me.

-The tagline: ‘Chatty copywriting for businesses that don’t wanna sound boring‘ not only explains I’m a conversational copywriter, it tells you that I won’t make you sound boring.
-A lot of business owners now want to sound chatty and use stuff like puns and clever wordplay – but find it impossible to do.
+The tagline: ‘Chatty copywriting that’ll make you sound irresistible’ not only explains I’m a conversational copywriter, it also tells you that I’ll make you sound irresistible.
+A lot of business owners nowadays want to sound chatty while sounding amazing.

 Two.
 How it makes their life better.

-My writing services can: ‘Make your business sound like a human runs it‘.
+My writing services can: ‘Make your business sound exciting‘.

 Clear, clean and simple.